BurntSushi/xsv/README.md

 * **filter** - Only keep some CSV rows based on an evaluated expression.
 * **fixlengths** - Force a CSV file to have same-length records by either padding or truncating them.
+* **flatmap** - Emit one row per value yielded by an expression evaluated for each CSV row.
 * **flatten** - A flattened view of CSV records.
 Useful for viewing one record at a time. e.g., `xsv slice -i 5 data.csv | xsv flatten`.
 * **fmt** - Reformat CSV data with different delimiters, record terminators